 - 1 cup pecans coarsely chopped

 - Preheat oven to 350º.

-- Fruit: Mix together fruit in a large bowl.
+- Mix together fruit in a large bowl.
 In a separate bowl combine dry ingredients and mix with fruit.
 Pour into a large 9 X 13 baking dish.

 - Bake for 30 minutes until bubbly and slightly brown.
 Let cool for a few minutes and serve warm.

 Barbara’s Tips + Notes

 - You can use any combination of berries you like including blackberries and raspberries.